wpscott/UxPlay/README.txt

     Video4Linux2 plugin are [available with instructions in the UxPlay Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches).

-The basic uxplay options for R Pi are
+The basic uxplay options for R Pi are `uxplay -vsync [-vs <videosink>]`.
-`uxplay [-v4l2] [-vs <videosink>]`.
 The choice `<videosink>` = `glimagesink` is sometimes useful.
 On a system without X11 (like R Pi OS Lite) with framebuffer video, use `<videosink>` = `kmssink`.
 With the Wayland video compositor, use `<videosink>` = `waylandsink`.
-For convenience, these options are also available combined in options `-rpi`, `-rpigl` `-rpifb`, `-rpiwl`, respectively provided for X11, X11 with OpenGL, framebuffer, and Wayland systems.
-You may find that just "`uxplay`", (*without* `-v4l2` or `-rpi*` options, which lets GStreamer try to find the best video solution by itself) provides the best results.
+For convenience, when using the Video4Linux2 plugin to access hardware video decoding, an option `-v4l2` may be useful: this also comes combined with various videosink options as `-rpi`, `-rpigl` `-rpifb`, `-rpiwl`, respectively provided for X11, X11 with OpenGL, framebuffer, and Wayland systems.
+You may find that just "`uxplay -vsync`", (*without* `-v4l2` or `-rpi*` options, which lets GStreamer try to find the best video solution by itself) provides the best results (the `-rpi*` options may be removed in a future release of UxPlay.)

--   **For UxPlay-1.56 and later, if you are not using the latest GStreamer patches from the Wiki, you will need to use the UxPlay option `-bt709`**: previously the GStreamer v4l2 plugin could not recognize Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
+-   **For UxPlay-1.56 and later, with hardware video decoding, if you are not using the latest GStreamer v4l2 patches from the Wiki, you will need to use the UxPlay option `-bt709`**: previously the GStreamer v4l2 plugin could not recognize Apple's color format (an unusual "full-range" variant of the bt709 HDTV standard), which -bt709 fixes.
 GStreamer-1.20.4 has a fix for this, which is included in the latest patches, so beginning with UxPlay-1.56, the bt709 fix is no longer automatically applied.

--   As mentioned, **Raspberry Pi OS (Bullseye) now supplies a GStreamer-1.18.4 package with backports that works with UxPlay, but needs the `-bt709` option with UxPlay-1.56 or later.** Although this Raspberry Pi OS package gstreamer1.0-plugins-good-1.18.4-2+deb11u1+rpt1 works without having to be patched, **don't use options `-v4l2` and `-rpi*` with it, as they cause a crash if the client screen is rotated**.
+-   As mentioned, **Raspberry Pi OS (Bullseye) now supplies a GStreamer-1.18.4 package with v4l2 backports that works with UxPlay, but needs the `-bt709` option with UxPlay-1.56 or later.** Although this Raspberry Pi OS package gstreamer1.0-plugins-good-1.18.4-2+deb11u1+rpt1 works without having to be patched, **don't use options `-v4l2` and `-rpi*` with it, as they cause a crash if the client screen is rotated**.
 (This does not